Is Chapter 7 Bankruptcy Right For Me?

 Chapter 7 bankruptcy is designed to wipe out debts and allow you to get on with your life.
 It is the fastest and most straightforward type of bankruptcy, making it a popular choice for many Americans.
-Filing Chapter 7 bankruptcy generally works best if you are burdened with a lot of unsecured debt, like credit cards, medical bills, and personal loans.
+Filing Chapter 7 bankruptcy generally works best if you are burdened with a lot of unsecured debt like credit cards, medical debt relief, and personal loans.
 In most cases, if current on payments, you can keep your assets like your car, home, and other valuables, when you file.
+(If Not Current, we can look at a Chapter 13 case to help you get current & keep them!)
 The Court appoints a Chapter 7 Trustee to review your case and this is the person we meet with when we go to court.

 Chapter 7 bankruptcy is often called liquidation bankruptcy because some assets may be sold by the Trustee in order to pay back creditors.
-However, due to our expertise and guidance, actual liquidation occurs very infrequently.
-Both state and federal bankruptcy laws offer a list of specific items that a person, couple, or family may keep.
+However with our clients, because of our knowledge, experience & guidance, actual liquidation seldom happens.
+State and Federal bankruptcy laws offer a list of specific items that a person, couple, or family may keep.
 These are called “exemptions” because they provide protection for assets which are then “exempt” from the bankruptcy and out of the reach of the creditors and the Chapter 7 Trustee.
-In the vast majority of cases, people who file Chapter 7 bankruptcy will not lose any of their property.
+In the vast majority of cases, people who file Chapter 7 bankruptcy, with our office will not lose any of their property.

 Chapter 7 bankruptcy wipes out almost every kind of debt and judgment.
 Some debts, such as student loans, cannot be treated in a Chapter 7 bankruptcy (but can be dealt with in a Chapter 13 case).
 Many people mistakenly believe that income tax debt cannot be discharged, but under certain circumstances, a Chapter 7 bankruptcy can even wipe out debts to the IRS.

 Consider Chapter 7 Bankruptcy When: